nu-jliu/allen.github.io/_projects/imunipulator.md

 - **Marker Holder** - this end effector held a whiteboard marker so you could draw any blocky pictures you want - since the arm only moves in one axis at a time.

 - **Electromagnet Hand** - use the Force to pick up objects!
-Well, metal ones at least.
+Well, metal ones at least, since the force is electromagnetism.

 {:refdef: style="text-align: center;"}
 ![Marker holder end-effector](/assets/images/imunipulator/ee-marker-cad.png){: width="45%" style="padding-right: 5%;" }